zanderdk/pwnyracing_chall21/README.md

 2. pwntools
 3. gdb
 4. libc-database
+5. one_gadget
-5. gef recomended
+6. gef recomended
-6. pwngdb recomended
+7. pwngdb recomended

 ## The Executeable
 The executeable asks for a input and simply outputs it back to you in a loop.